-Prescribed burning - A forest management tool where fire is applied in a skillful manner to forest fuels, in a definite place, for a specific purpose, under exacting weather conditions, to achieve manageable objectives, such as to improve forage and habitat for wildlife and livestock, to improve watershed, or to reduce hazardous build up of fire fuels.
+Prescribed burning - A management tool where fire is applied in a skillful manner to a definite place, for a specific purpose, under exacting weather conditions, to achieve manageable objectives.
+These objectives include reducing the hazardous build up of fire fuels, improving forage and habitat for wildlife and livestock, removing invasive vegetation, such as juniper, and improving the watershed.